 In particular, I want to ask the obvious question: Why is this even a problem?
 Or to phrase it more precisely: Why does having a pointless job so regularly cause people to be miserable?
 On the face of it, it's not obvious that it should.
 After all, we're talking about people who are effectively being paid-often very good money-to do nothing.
 One might imagine that those being paid to do nothing would consider themselves fortunate, especially when they are more or less left to themselves.
-But while every now and then I did hear testimonies from those who said they couldn't believe their luck in landing such a position, the remarkable thing is how very few of them there were.
-Many, in fact, seemed perplexed by their own reaction, unable to understand why their situation left them feelings so worthless or depressed.
-Indeed, the fact that there was no clear explanation for their feelings-no story they could tell themselves about the nature of their situation and what was wrong about it-often contributed to their misery.
+But while every now and then I did hear testimonies from those who said they couldn't believe their luck in landing such a position, the remarkable thing is how very few of them there were.1 Many, in fact, seemed perplexed by their own reaction, unable to understand why their situation left them feelings-no story they could tell themselves about the nature of their situation and what was wrong about it-often contributed to their misery.
 At least a galley slave knows that he's oppressed.
 An office worker forced to sit for seven and a half hours a day pretending to type into a screen for \$18 an hour, or a junior member of a consultancy team forced to give the exact same seminar on innovation and creativity week in and week out for \$50,000 a year, is just confused.